timescale/docs/self-hosted/configuration/configuration.md

 #### Modifying postgres.conf inside Docker

-1. Get into a shell in Docker in order to change the configuration on a running container.
+1. Open a shell in Docker to change the configuration on a running container.

 ```bash